Ahmed-Mosharafa/AutoJourn-DemoECML2025/ReadMe.md

 - Sina Emami, sina.emami@tum.de

-In this repository we present the code for our Automated Journalist application, it is organized as follow:
+In this repository, we present the code for our Automated Journalist application; it is organised as follows:

 ## Frontend

-In this folder you will find the frontend implementation in Typescript with React.
+In this folder, you will find the front-end implementation of Typescript with React.

 ## Backend

-In this folder you will find the backend implementation in Python, with Flask.
+You will find the backend implementation in Python with Flask in this folder.

-## Evaluation
+## Evaluations

-In this folder you will find the code we used for the qualitative and quantitative evaluations of our pipeline.
+In this folder, you will find the code we used for our pipeline's qualitative and quantitative evaluations.

 ## Documentation

-You can find the poster we produced to present our project in the Winter_24_25 folder.
+The poster we produced to present our project is in the WS24 subfolder.

-## paper
+## Paper

-You can find the paper we wrote in the WS_24_25 folder.
+You can find the paper we wrote in the WS24 subfolder.

 ## Application UI

-We have provided some screenshots to show what the application looks like.
+- We have provided some screenshots to show what the application looks like.
-A video demo is also available at the link: https://youtu.be/OTMpHAChl-g
+- A video demo is also available at the link: https://youtu.be/OTMpHAChl-g